Kimskogfelter/Dala-signal-konsult-ab/README.md

 * BUGS:
   - wan to move all divs in the #club section to the right handside by using a class. added the same flex to all divs but only the last one goes to the right handside on mobile version. when i check on a regular website all divs in the club section are to the right handside.
+  Got it to work by adding text-align:end to the .div-right class.

 * MEDIA: